barcvk4ba/barcvk4ba.github.io/_pages/repeaters.md

 ## Parrot Repeater (recorder)

-**Currently offline with some hardware issues and other band issues**

 A parrot repeater 145.225MHz with 3 minute record time has been sent up at Rochedale early October 2017

 You can use this repeater to test your radios on and compare the difference between them and/or understand how that radio sounds to other listeners